Create a subscription

 Creating a User

-We can create a user by sending a POST
+We can create a user by sending a POST request to the /users

 endpoint.
-In this walkthrough, we'll do this using cURL
+In this walkthrough, we'll do this using cURL:

 Creating a user with the Gigs Core API - cURL.